 The Cost of Attending KGI

 In cases of withdrawal, KGI reduces tuition, fees, fellowship awards, and eligibility for student loans according to the schedule below.
 Date of withdrawal is defined as the date that the KGI Academic Affairs Office receives a signed statement of withdrawal from the student.
-Reductions of student loans are returned directly to the lenders of the funds.
-The following refund schedule complies with U.S. Department of Education requirements for calculating refunds of federal student loans in cases of withdrawal from an academic program.
+Reductions of student loans are returned directly to the lenders of the funds in compliance with U.S. Department of Education requirements for calculating refunds of federal student loans in cases of withdrawal from an academic program.

-Note that if students have already received checks from KGI for credit balances on student tuition accounts before withdrawal, the refund calculation may require students to reimburse KGI for all or part of the original credit balances.
+Note: If a student has already received checks from KGI for credit balances on student tuition accounts before withdrawal, the student will be required to reimburse KGI for all or part of the original credit balances.
 Please see the section on financial aid.

 Henry E. Riggs School of Applied Life Sciences (Riggs School) view the Riggs School Student Handbook